 Any reference to the VNI Date must be interpreted as any Bank Business Day on which the net asset value is dated, an as specified in the Fact Sheets.
-The Management Company may consider certain days not to be NAV Dates if the banks, stock exchanges and/or regulated markets involved, as determined by the Management Company for each sub-fund, are closed for trading and/or settlement.
+The Management Company may consider certain days not to be NAV Dates if the banks, stock exchanges and/or regulated markets involved (namely the markets in which the sub-fund is mainly invested), as determined by the Management Company for each sub-fund, are closed for trading and/or settlement.
 A list of the days considered not to be NAV Dates for the different sub-funds is available on the website www.candriam.com.